 Choose apps for logged-out visitors

-To add apps for visitors just select ‘Apps for visitors’, then click, ‘Add an app.’
+To add apps for visitors just select ‘Add apps to your Messenger’, then click, ‘Add an app.’ under the 'Visitors' tab:

 From here, you can choose apps that help you capture new visitors and convert them to leads or customers.
 You can choose from a growing library of apps, including: Article Search, Campaign Monitor Subscribe, Content Showcase and Get a Demo.